 If you (or your team) can’t suspend your disbelief for a moment and, foolishly, believe that there is something special here, why bother trying it at all?

 You may think you can skip this or you may have just hired a consultant who assures you that your enterprise of 40,000 people will be intrapreneurs in no time….good luck with that.
-It’s a great view from the Peak of Inflated Expectations.
+It’s a great view of agile transformation from the Peak of Inflated Expectations.